Theology

 Center for Child Protection—in partnership with the Pontifical Gregorian University and the Marist Childhood Defense Center

-Episcopal Conference of East Timor—in partnership with the National Conference of Bishops of Brazil, PPGT professors, Postgraduate Programmes from the School of Education and Humanities, and the PPG in Bioethics of the PUCPR for training professors and social educators
+Episcopal Conference of East Timor—in partnership with the National Conference of Bishops of Brazil, PPGT professors, Postgraduate Programs from the School of Education and Humanities, and the PPG in Bioethics of the PUCPR for training professors and social educators

 NATIONAL INSERTION:

 The PPGT operates in religious, cultural, social, and civil institutions with national coverage.
-Some of the main institutions are: CBV—Verb Bible Center—SP; CEBI—Biblical Studies Center; CEBs—Base Ecclesial Communities; CEPAT—Center for the Promotion of Transformation Agents of the Society of Jesus; CNBB—National Conference of Bishops of Brazil; Dominican Commission for Justice and Peace of Brazil; CONIC—National Council of Christian Churches; CRB—Conference of Religious of Brazil; GREBICAT—Biblical and Catechetical Reflection Group of the CNBB; OSIB—Organization of Seminars and Institutes in Brazil; Sacred Heart of Jesus Education Network.
+Some of the leading institutions are: CBV—Verb Bible Center—SP; CEBI—Biblical Studies Center; CEBs—Base Ecclesial Communities; CEPAT—Center for the Promotion of Transformation Agents of the Society of Jesus; CNBB—National Conference of Bishops of Brazil; Dominican Commission for Justice and Peace of Brazil; CONIC—National Council of Christian Churches; CRB—Conference of Religious of Brazil; GREBICAT—Biblical and Catechetical Reflection Group of the CNBB; OSIB—Organization of Seminars and Institutes in Brazil; Sacred Heart of Jesus Education Network.

 REGIONAL AND LOCAL INSERTION:

-CETEP—Pastoral Theology Center: Training aimed at understanding pastoral, cultural, and social demands, discerning intervention forms as a task of the academic community, and proposing activities that involve students, such as teaching internships supervised by the professors.
+CETEP—Pastoral Theology Center: Training aimed at understanding pastoral, cultural, and social demands, discerning intervention forms as a task of the academic community, and proposing activities that involve students, such as teaching internships supervised by professors.

 Advisory services to the Dioceses of CNBB (Regional South 2) and religious communities of other denominations.